The Checkered and Checkerboard Pattern

 Another even more modern version of the standard checkerboard pattern is the wavy checkered pattern.
 For me, it’s a bit much and overwhelming to look at.
 I almost get dizzy looking at that wavy psychedelic pattern.
 But with that said I have increasingly seen that wavy check pattern in fashion and on fabric as well.

-So are you loving this trend as much as I do or have you had enough of it already?
-Would you add it to your home decor or wear it?
+So are you loving this pattern as much as I do, or have you had enough of it already?

 Tschüß,